 6. Will I be made to do anything?

 No, you can sit and do nothing if you want.
 Most people join in with the songs.
-You may not know the tune but the words will be projected on the wall.
+You may not know the tune but the words will be projected on the screen.
 The person leading the service will tell us what to do so that we can participate if we wish.

 7. What do I do in a Communion Service?